Daniel Gade: Career

-Governor-elect Glenn Youngkin nominated Gade to lead the Commonwealth of Virginia Department of Veterans Services, taking office on January 4, 2022.
-He was confirmed to it.
+Governor-elect Glenn Youngkin nominated Gade in 2022 to lead the Commonwealth of Virginia Department of Veterans Services.
+Gade took office on January 4, 2022 and was confirmed to the position.
+In 2024, Gade vacated the position and became the Chief Executive Officer of his own government contracting business.
+Gade's business earns profits from contracts with a variety of Federal agencies including the United States Department of Defense, NASA, the United States Department of Agriculture, the United States Department of Homeland Security and the National Security Agency.

 2020 U.S. Senate campaign

 Gade was the Republican nominee for the 2020 election to represent Virginia in the United States Senate.
 He faced adjunct professor and public school teacher Alissa Baldwin and defense contractor and retired Army intelligence officer Thomas Speciale in the Republican primary.
 Gade became the nominee after garnering 67% of the vote while Baldwin and Speciale received 18% and 15%, respectively.
-The seat is held by Democrat Mark Warner.
-Warner was re-elected with 56% of the vote; Gade received 44%.
+The seat was held by Democrat Mark Warner.
+Warner defeated Gade and was re-elected with 56% of the vote; Gade received 44%.

 Personal life

 Gade lives in Mount Vernon, Virginia, with his wife, Wendy, and their three children.
 He became the paralympic world champion at the 2010 Ironman 70.3 in Clearwater, Florida.
 President George W. Bush described cycling with Gade as "unbelievable", since he "rode with one leg, navigating some really tough trails".
 Gade is a competitive cyclist.